jmatsu/transart/README.md

 # transart

-transart - Transfer artifacts from services to the single service
+transart - Transfer artifacts from multiple services to the single service

+Concurrent downloading, uploading and copying are supported by Goroutine.

 ```bash
 transart [-f <configuration file>] <command> [command options...]